 We require candidates to have at least a bachelor’s degree from a recognised university in a field related to urban development.
 Below you can find an overview of all relevant fields.
-If you have a degree which is not listed below, please feel free to contact Admissions Office for advice.

 The following studies are considered fully relevant to the track:

 - International Relations